LTW-GCR-CSOC/csoc-installation-scripts/README.md

 The following screenshots (from left to right) are of Apache Metron (used for centralized alert collection), GCR Canary (a honeypot used to log hacker attempts), and screen capture of the GCR SOC User Guide.
 ![Global Cybersecurity Resource - Collage of screenshots](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/blob/master/GcrScreencaptureCollage2.png?raw=true "Global Cybersecurity Resource - Collage of screenshots")

+## Plans
+This project is being rolled out over three phases.
+We are currently focused on Phase 1.
+Details of our plans are available at [Current Phasing Plans](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/projects/3).

 ## Installation
 ### Apache Metron
-This project uses Apache Metron to collect alerts from the GCR sensors.
+This project uses Apache Metron to collect alerts from GCR Canary(Honeypot).
 * [Home Page](http://metron.apache.org)
 * [Install Guide](https://cwiki.apache.org/confluence/display/METRON/Installation)
 * [Source Code](https://github.com/apache/metron)

 ### GCR Canary
-* Installation has been tested on Ubuntu Mate LTS 16.04 with Raspberry Pi 3.
+Installation procedure below has been tested on [Ubuntu Mate](https://ubuntu-mate.org/) LTS 16.04 with [Raspberry Pi](https://www.raspberrypi.org) 3.
-* At the moment simple alerts from Dionaea (running with-in GCR Canary) can be reported to a server using syslog.
-Alerts are GROK formatted to be ready for ingested by Apache Metron.
+* UPDATE Oct, 2017: Simple alerts from Dionaea can be reported to a remote server using syslog(unencrypted).
+Alerts are GROK formatted with the intent of being ingested by Apache Metron.
+* 3D printing files for the Raspberry Pi case will be made available.
 * Project is currently under active development and testing.

-To install all of the GCR Canary software, run the following script:
+To install all of the GCR Canary software, run the following script on Ubuntu Mate:

 ```
 cd ~ && \